ctrlaltdeleon/infinitygauntlet/design-patterns/creational/AbstractFactory.md

   }
 }

-// Create different types of experts according to the doors. class DoorFittingExpert {
+// Experts according to the doors. class DoorFittingExpert {
   constructor() {
     this.getDescription = () => {};
   }
 }

-class Welder extends DoorFittingExpert {
+// A welder is expected to fit iron doors. class Welder extends DoorFittingExpert {
   constructor() {
     super();